Amol9999/Academic_Project/README.md

 # Academic_Project

-Fault Detection of Rolling Element Bearing Using machine Learning Sure, here are the bullet points you can use for your GitHub profile README:
+**Fault Detection of Rolling Element Bearing Using machine Learning**

 - **Enhancing Fault Diagnostics in Rotating Machinery using Machine Learning**
   - Conducted two comprehensive case studies to improve fault diagnostics in rotating machinery through the application of machine learning techniques.